madcock/ep128emu-core/README.md

 ### Requirements

 * A system with retroarch installed.
-Currently Linux x86_64 and arm builds are available.
+Linux 64-bit, ARM 32-bit, and Windows 32 and 64 bit versions are currently available.
 * ROM files for the systems to be emulated.
   * Enterprise: `exos21.rom`, `basic21.rom`, `epfileio.rom`, `exdos13.rom`
     * [epfileio.rom](roms/epfileio.rom) is a special image for ep128emu, needed only for direct file loading